bevingtona/planetR/README.md

 #### Example

-This is a basic example of how to search, activate and download assets using `planetR`.
+This is an example of how to search, activate and download assets using `planetR`.

 ```{r example}